+At Durham University you will plan for your future, meet employers and develop your employability skills.
 Durham University produces some of the UK’s most employable graduates.
-It is a world top 40 university for employability by large companies (QS World University Rankings 2017/18).
+It is ranked a world top 40 university for employability by blue chip companies (QS World University Rankings 2017/18).

 During your degree at Durham City you will have the full support of the University’s career advisors and resources.
 To help you stand out from the crowd, you can also complete the College Award and Durham Award.